Freelancer scams are one of the downsides of working with independent contractors. Learn to spot freelance scams!

 Be specific about the tasks you hand out.
-List clearly what you want a freelancer to do, and tell them what you are planning to do next.
+List clearly what you want a freelancer to do, and tell them what you plan to do next.
 Decide on the criteria of a successfully accomplished task.

 Set realistic deadlines

 Discuss deadlines with a freelancer you are hiring.
-Reserve a day or two for longer projects, in case any unexpected emergencies occur (and they will, most likely).
-Demanding a freelancer to work day and night just because you pay them sets them on the straight road to Burnoutville.
+Reserve a day or two for longer projects in case any unexpected emergencies occur (and they will, most likely).
+Demanding freelancers to work day and night just because you pay them sets them on the straight road to Burnoutville.

 Give them what they need for work

 If you need a freelancer to work on your CMS, provide them with a login and password for the guest account you created for this occasion.
-If you have relevant information sources, materials, and tools necessary for the job, share them with a freelancer as well.
+If you have relevant information sources, materials, and tools necessary for the job, share them with a freelancer.
 They will be able to get to the job sooner this way.
-You do not need to provide freelancers with personal or sensitive information, though.
+You do not need to provide freelancers with personal or sensitive information.

 Brief them well

 The more detailed your brief is, the easier it will be for a freelancer to understand what you want from them, and the closer their final product will be to your requirements.

 “We want an SEO-optimized article on social media advertising”